Optimal testing in a class of nonregular models: Introduction

 \section{Introduction}

-This paper studies optimal hypothesis testing of a class of nonregular statistical models in which the boundary of the support of the observed data depends on some parameter of interest.
-Such nonregular models have been often applied in the statistics literature, and typically imply discontinuous likelihood functions and nonstandard convergence rates of estimators.
-Classic examples include \citeauthor{ibragimov1981statistical} (\citeyear{ibragimov1981statistical}, Chapter V) who conducted an asymptotic analysis on univariate densities with jumps at an end point of parameter-dependent support, and \citet{cheng1983estimating} and \citet{smith1985maximum} who studied properties of the maximum likelihood estimator of parametric models with shifted origins.
-In contrast to most existing papers, this paper focuses on optimal (composite) \emph{hypothesis testing} for nonregular models instead of point estimation.
+This paper studies optimal hypothesis testing of a class of nonregular econometric models in which the boundary of the support of the observed data depends on some parameter of interest.
+Such nonregular models, which typically imply discontinuous likelihood functions and nonstandard convergence rates of estimators, have often been studied in the econometrics literature; see \citet{flinn1982new}, \citet{smith1985maximum}, \citet{christensen1991exact}, \citet{donald1993maximum}, \citet{hong1998maximum}, \citet{donald2002superconsistent}, \citet{hirano2003asymptotic}, and \citet{chernozhukov2004likelihood}, among others.
+In contrast to most existing papers that focus on point estimation, this paper is concerned with optimal (composite) \emph{hypothesis testing} for nonregular models instead of point estimation.

 For testing a simple null hypothesis against a simple alternative one, Neyman-Pearson's fundamental lemma yields an optimal power property of the likelihood ratio test even for the case of parameter-dependent support.
-However, such an optimality result is not available for general testing problems, such as one-sided testing.
-On the other hand, for regular statistical models, it is known that standard testing methods (such as the likelihood ratio, Wald, and score tests) can achieve certain asymptotic optimal power properties for testing general composite hypotheses (see, Chapter 15 of \citealp{lehmann2022testing}).
-An open question is whether we can establish an analogous asymptotic optimality result for testing composite hypotheses on nonregular parameters in the case of parameter-dependent support.
+However, the optimality result is no longer available for general testing problems with composite hypotheses.
+On the other hand, for regular statistical models, it is known that standard testing methods (such as the likelihood ratio, Wald, and score tests) can achieve certain asymptotic optimal power properties for testing general composite hypotheses (see Chapter 15 of \citealp{lehmann2022testing}).
+An open question is whether we can establish an analogous asymptotic optimality result for testing composite hypotheses on nonregular parameters in the case of parameter-dependent support, and this paper addresses this question in a positive way.

-In a special case where the monotone likelihood ratio condition holds, the uniformly most powerful one-sided test can be typically constructed by the minimum (or maximum) of the sample.
-However, this condition is violated for many cases including (parameter-dependent) truncated versions of the normal, t, Laplace, and logistic distributions.
-Moreover, if the model contains conditioning variables, the conventional theory based on the monotone likelihood ratio condition is typically not applicable.